Thefrank/jellyfin-server-freebsd/Installation_TrueNAS_GUI.md

        - Don't try and have jellyfin monitor SMB shares `libinotify` does not impliment this well
           - I am not using SMB shares!
              - Turn off file monitor if you have more than ~5k files that it needs to monitor.
 This is a known issue in `libinotify`
+     - I don't want to use VNET!
+      - Your jail needs at least ip6=inherit (or ip6=new)